cul/dcps-utils/README.md

 # DCPS-UTILS

 This is a repo for DCPS scripts and utilities for archival data management and other things.
 Auto-generated Sphinx documentation is [availabile here](https://cul.github.io/dcps-utils/_build/html/).
-Contact dwh2128 for questions/info.
+Contact diag@library.columbia.edu for questions/info.

 ## Use